Screen Tests

 The Screen Tests are a series of short, silent, black-and-white film portraits by Andy Warhol, made between 1964 and 1966, generally showing their subjects from the neck up against plain backdrops.

-The Screen Tests, of which 472 survive, depict a wide range of figures, many of them part of the mid-1960s downtown New York cultural scene.
-Under Warhol’s direction, subjects of the Screen Tests attempted to sit motionless for around three minutes while being filmed, with the resulting movies projected in slow motion.
+The Screen Tests, of which 472 survive, depict a wide range of figures that included regulars and new visitors to the Factory scene; many of them part of the 1960s downtown New York cultural scene.
+Under Warhol's direction, subjects of the Screen Tests attempted to sit motionless for around three minutes while being filmed, with the resulting movies projected in slow motion.
 The films represent a new kind of portraiture—a slowly moving, nearly still image of a person.
-Warhol's Screen Tests connect on one hand with the artist's other work in film, which emphasized stillness and duration (for example, Sleep (1964) and Empire (1964), and on the other hand with his focus after the mid-1960s on documenting his celebrity milieu in paintings and other works.
+Warhol's Screen Tests connect on one hand with the artist's other work in film, which emphasized stillness and duration, e.g., Sleep (1964) and Empire (1965), and on the other hand with his focus on documenting his celebrity milieu.

 History and production

 The Screen Tests were initially inspired by a 1962 New York City Police Department booklet entitled The Thirteen Most Wanted, which showed mug shots of wanted criminals.
-The same booklet was the source of the images in Warhol’s short-lived mural entitled Thirteen Most Wanted Men at the 1964 New York World’s Fair, together with a series of paintings using the same images.
+The same booklet was the source of the images in Warhol's short-lived mural entitled Thirteen Most Wanted Men at the 1964 New York World's Fair, together with a series of paintings using the same images.
 A second source for the Screen Tests was Warhol's interest in photo-booth portraits, which he had begun to use in 1963 for paintings such as Ethel Scull 36 Times.
 Like the Screen Tests, photo-booth portraits document the appearance of a sitter across successive moments in time.

 In January, 1964, around the time he was working with the police booklet images to design the World's Fair mural, Warhol shot a series of short moving-image portraits of young men, the film canisters of which were labeled—in a riff on the booklet title—13 Most Beautiful.
 The first Screen Tests were made at the house of Winthrop Kellogg Edey, one of the subjects in 13 Most Beautiful.
 Each film is as long as the 100-foot length of film in the magazines for Warhol's Bolex movie camera (about three minutes), and shows a single subject presented in the style of the brochure's mug shots: from the neck up, with a featureless background, facing forward, with the portrait filling the frame from top to bottom.
 The subjects were generally directed by Warhol to hold perfectly still and not blink for the three-minute duration of the filming.